Om-mac/RecruitHub/README.md

 ### Common Issues

 **Q: I can't login as HR**
 - A: Make sure your HR account is approved by admin.
-Check `/admintapdiyaom/core/hrprofile/` for approval status.
+Check the HR Profiles section in admin panel for approval status.

 **Q: OTP expires too quickly**
 - A: OTP is valid for 10 minutes.
 Check server time synchronization.